teamfeedr/interview-challenge/README-FRONTEND.md

 - Show the total number of each dietary type selected in the header
 - Write sensible unit tests to validate your logic

-Please complete `FRONTEND-NOTES.md` with your details and any additional notes outlining your thought process.
-Enter as many notes as you like (or none at all!).
+Feel free to submit additional notes outlining your thought process.
+Provide as much detail as you like (or none at all!).
 These will be used to create talking points during your interview.

 We do not want you to: